Funding announcements

 Phone 1300 369 935

-Community organisations and other eligible organisations with specific enquiries regarding project proposals can contact their local DYJESBT regional office or email training@desbt.qld.gov.au.
+Community organisations and other eligible organisations with specific enquiries regarding project proposals can contact their local DESBT regional office or email training@desbt.qld.gov.au.

 Creative Commons Attribution 3.0 Australia (CC BY 3.0)